Supporting the goals and dreams of amateur athletes

-Amateur Athlete Bursary Program 2019 Call for Applications is now closed!
+Amateur Athlete Bursary Program 2020 Call for Applications is now open!

 The John Currie Amateur Sport Legacy Fund honours an important champion of amateur sport and a community builder central to the creation of Repsol Sport Centre.
 Mr. John Currie was President of the 1983 Western Canada Summer Games and has continued to provide volunteer leadership to the Calgary community.

 The purpose of The John Currie Amateur Sport Legacy Fund carries forward the values and ideals of the original Legacy Fund established in 1983 by a gift from the 1983 Western Canada Summer Games.
 Inspired by this commitment to amateur sport, Repsol Sport Centre has raised funds from generous donors to increase the value of the Legacy Fund to $1 million.
 Lindsay Park Sports Society, operator of Repsol Sport Centre, awards bursaries annually to qualified amateur athletes with financial need, training in Calgary.

 January – call for applications

 February – application deadline, February 7